 Hi there!
 I’m Rebecca.
 I’m so glad you’ve made it to my page.

 I’m a statistician, data scientist, educator, and communicator who has a dual passion for empowering others by teaching critical thinking and technical skills for data science, and for uncovering the hidden patterns and stories that live inside complex datasets (primarily related to healthcare and medicine).
 I spend most of my time working towards improving current approaches to teaching statistics, data literacy and communication, both at introductory and advanced levels, and conducting deep dives into healthcare data, developing predictive models and producing explanatory data visualizations.
-I am currently a Research Assistant Professor at the University of Utah in Salt Lake City, where I teach data science across campus and am working to make healthcare data more accessible.
+I am currently a Research Assistant Professor at the University of Utah in Salt Lake City, where I teach data science across campus and am solving real-world problems using complex healthcare data.

 Originally from Australia, I moved to California in 2014 and graduated from my PhD in Statistics at UC Berkeley in December 2019, during which time I was advised primarily by Prof Bin Yu.
 During much of my PhD I was a Data Science Fellow at the Berkeley Institute for Data Science (BIDS).
 My PhD research focused on data science in healthcare (such as predicting surgical site infections using electronic health records, and using causal inference to investigate the impact of liver transplant wait time on survival).